marcoct/test-site/_pages/index.md

     alt: "placeholder image 2"

 feature_row2:
-  - image_path: /assets/images/hybrid.png
-    alt: "placeholder image 2"
-    title: "Gen supports custom hybrid inference algorithms"
+    - title: "Gen supports custom hybrid inference algorithms"
-    excerpt: 'Neural network inference is fast, but can be inaccurate on out-of-distribution data, and requires expensive training.
+    - excerpt: 'Neural network inference is fast, but can be inaccurate on out-of-distribution data, and requires expensive training.
 Model-based inference is more computationally expensive, but does not require retraining, and can be more accurate.
 Gen supports custom hybrid inference algorithms that benefit from the strengths of both approaches.'

 feature_row3:
   - image_path: /assets/images/trace.png